Skip to main content

 When is 3G being switched off? 📅

-Why are Three switching off their 3G network?
+Why have Three switched off their 3G network?

 Aside from the government guidance to sunset 2G and 3G spectrum by 2033, 4G and 5G are newer, faster, and more efficient technologies, so switching off 3G allows us to focus our investments and spectrum resources which will benefit our customers.